GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/floc/index.md

 ### 1. FLoC service
-1. The FLoC service used by the browser creates a mathematical model with thousands of "cohorts", each of which will correspond to thousands of web browsers with similar browsing histories.
+1. The FLoC service used by the browser creates a mathematical model with thousands of "cohorts", each of which will correspond to thousands of web browsers with similar recent browsing histories.
 More about how this works [below](#floc-server).
 1. Each cohort is given a number.

 ### 2. Web browser